NoBrainerORM/nobrainer.io/docs/indexes.md

 compound or arbitrary index to have the same name as a regular field.
 Otherwise, the query would be ambiguous: would we be filtering on the field or the index?

+When NoBrainer has the choice to use different indexes, and because RethinkDB supports the use of only one index, NoBrainer has to pick one.
+The rule is to pick the index that was declared the earliest during the application load.
-You can chain criteria with `with_index(index_name)` to force NoBrainer to use a specific index.
+To manually sepecify which index to use, chaining criteria with `with_index(index_name)` forces NoBrainer to use the given index.
 An error `NoBrainer::Error::CannotUseIndex` will be raised if the index cannot be used.
 You may also chain `without_index` to disable the usage of indexes.

 To test your code and do some profiling, you may use `criteria.used_index` to get the